Camilormz/final-reality-Camilormz/README.md

 unable to equip weapons.

-The turn system is determined by weights; the bigger the weight, the bigger the wait before the next turn, the character behaviour at its turn depends if it's an enemy (CPU controlled), in where it will attack instant and randomly any player character, or if it's a playable character, in where it will be avialable for the player to attack an enemy.
+The turn system is determined by weights; the bigger the weight, the bigger the wait before the next turn, the character behaviour at its turn depends on if it's an enemy (CPU controlled), in where it will attack instant and randomly any player character, or if it's a playable character, in where it will be available for the player to attack an enemy.

-Whithin the playable character classes, there are magical classes, they can throw spells if they have an staff as the equipped weapon.
+Within the playable character classes, there are magical classes, they can throw spells if they have an staff as the equipped weapon.

 **Current implementation status**